aspnetzero/documents/doc/Development-Guide-Xamarin.md

 A key component of building cross-platform applications is being able to share code across various platform-specific projects.
-ASP.NET Zero Xamarin is using Xamarin.Forms to maximize code sharing between two end platforms (IOS & Android).
-It is expected to write shared codes in Mobile.Shared project so that it will be used in both IOS and Android.
+ASP.NET Zero Xamarin is using Xamarin.Forms to maximize code sharing between two end platforms (iOS & Android).
+It is expected to write shared codes in Mobile.Shared project so that it will be used in both iOS and Android.
 If you need platform specific development then try to use class abstractions in shared project and implement/extend in end platforms.